KaiNorberg/Electric_OS/README.md

 //////////////////////Future improvments//////////////////////

 Implement partial buffer swapping.
 With a list for swap buffer requests.
+Implement a list of requests for each process.
 Optimize mouse input.
 Optimize kernel/System.cpp
 Write more comments.